Belavia Flight 1834: Accident

 During takeoff, at 04:18 AMT and at a height of around 5 m, the aircraft banked left.
 The pilot attempted to counter the banking by straightening the aircraft towards the right.
 The aircraft's wing subsequently entered in contact with the ground and crashed, catching fire and splitting into two.

 Fire and rescue crews were reportedly on-site within 50 seconds after the crash.
 The passengers also helped the crew members out of the cockpit.
 After the crash, the aircraft, badly damaged by fire, laid in an inverted position.

 None of the 21 occupants were killed, although seven passengers received serious injuries.

 Investigation

 Initial speculation pointed to icing on the wings which caused the left wing to stall upon lift-off.
-Icing conditions were reported at the airport during the crash, and the CRJs are very prone to wing contamination and icing since they do not have any leading edge devices.
+Icing conditions were reported at the airport during the crash, causing ice build up while the aircraft was parked and taxiing.
+Since CRJs are very prone to wing contamination and icing, an Airworthiness Directive was issued by Transport Canada on the need to include anti-icing systems in the final stage of taxiing.

 Investigation teams from the General Department of Civil Aviation of Armenia, from Belarus, and from Bombardier participated in the investigation to determine the probable cause of the accident.